My Cart

 Anybody visiting Iceland will have heard of the Golden Circle – the circular route from Reykjavik taking in top sights like Þingvellir national park, Gullfoss waterfall and Geysir area of geothermal activity.

-In the peak season (June, July and August), this route can become very crowded as it is one of the most popular day trips in Iceland.
-Those that seek something a little more adventurous and undiscovered can head away from the crowds to the west of Iceland, and explore the Silver Circle.
-Like the Golden Circle, the Silver Circle is a circular driving route from Reykjavik.
+During peak season (June, July, and August), this route can get quite crowded, as it’s the most popular day trip in Iceland—a convenient loop starting and ending in Reykjavík.
+Travelers seeking a more mystical and less-traveled experience can escape the crowds by heading west to explore the Silver Circle.
+Just like the Golden Circle, the Silver Circle is a scenic circular route that can easily be explored in a single day from Reykjavík.

 The Silver Circle is one of Iceland’s three “jewel routes” – the other two being the most popular and famous Golden Circle and the Diamond Circle up in the north of Iceland.
 The Silver Circle route is just as easily accessed from Reykjavik as the Golden Circle, and takes in beautiful waterfalls, history and hot spring baths.
 Along the route, you’ll be able to stop at baths fed by water from Europe’s most powering hot spring and see a waterfall streaked ethereally orange thanks to ancient lava flow.

-You should generally dedicate a full day to the Silver Circle, to give you time to properly admire the waterfalls, hike to the secret lava valley bathing pools and learn about the area’s history.
-You can also easily add it to a road trip around the entire ring road of Iceland as it sits just off Route One between Reykjavik and Akureyri.
+You should generally dedicate a full day to the Silver Circle, to give you time to properly admire the waterfalls, hike to a scenic volcanic crater and learn about the area’s history.

 Hraunfossar waterfalls